texastribune/data-visuals-guides/kit-setup.md

 Our graphics are embedded into stories like [this example](https://www.texastribune.org/2019/04/18/dallas-fort-worth-metro-area-saw-biggest-2018-texas-population-growth/).
 Now let's create one.

-We have an `index.html` template, for graphics that require JavaScript, and a `static.html` template, for graphics that do not require JS.
+We have an `graphic.html` template, for graphics that require JavaScript, and a `graphic-static.html` template, for graphics that do not require JS.
+Both are in the `app/templates/` folder

-The `index.html` is hooked up to a JS file that calls `renderGraphic()`, and in that function is where you'll put any JS needed to render the graphic, i.e. D3.
+The `graphic.html` is hooked up to a JS file that calls `renderGraphic()`, and in that function is where you'll put any JS needed to render the graphic, i.e. D3.

-`static.html` does not call this function and is mainly for Illustrator embeds or HTML-only graphics, i.e. tables.
+`graphic-static.html` does not call this function and is mainly for Illustrator embeds or HTML-only graphics, i.e. tables.

 ### Fetching the data